IntentSoftware/docs/articles/tutorials/create-a-module/04-create-files-per-model/create-files-per-model.md

 >Notice that the `Domain` Designer has now been installed.
 When we configured our `Entity` Templates to use the `Domain` Designer, the Module Builder automatically added a dependency to the `Intent.Modelers.Domain` Module in the `.imodspec` file.

 ## Visually model a test domain
 Next, we will use the `Domain` Designer to model out a basic test domain.
-We will use this test our _entities pattern_.
+We will use this to test our _entities pattern_.

 1. Navigate to the the `Domain` Designer tab.
 2. Create a new `Domain Package`.